YochevedShapira/api_python/README.md

 The 'Message' file has a class that defines the 'Message' object, (Created in order to managing the data easily)

-The 'test API' file is a test plan for the 'API'
+The 'test_api' file is a test plan for the 'API'

-The database 'Messages DB' is built in the following way:
+The database 'MessagesDB' is built in the following way:

 TABLE "Messages":